 Step 1.
 Soften you butter in the microwave.
 Stick it in a large microwavable bowl and nuke it for 10 seconds.
 Check to make sure it’s soft – if not, try another 5 minutes.
 Be careful it doesn’t start to melt!
 Butter melts from the middle first so poke at it all over to see if there’s any melty spots.

 Step 2.
 Put the honey and vanilla in the bowl with the butter

 Step 3.
 Whip the butter.

 Place the butter in a dish to serve and you’re done.
 See?
 Super easy.

-You can eat Whipped Honey Butter with pretty much anything you would put regular butter on – toast, cornbread, rolls (all gluten free, of course), but also in a roasted sweet potato or on top of cooked carrots.
+You can eat honey butter with pretty much anything you would put regular butter on – toast, cornbread, rolls (all gluten free, of course), but also in a roasted sweet potato or on top of cooked carrots.
 Lots of different options to try!

 – Blueberry Crisp Oatmeal